 The AVR was founded on 19 January 1950 in the "Stadtcasino Basel".
-For more than 68 years, the AVR has been a strong and well respected staff association for employees with individual contracts of employment (EAV).
+Since 70 years, the AVR has been a strong and well respected staff association for employees with individual contracts of employment (EAV).

 The AVR had two forerunners: In 1944 the Roche Betriebsangestellten-Vereinigung (R.B.A.V., Roche Company Employees' Association) was established to safeguard the mutual interests of the company and its employees and to promote cultural interests through lectures and visits to industrial plants.
 The R.B.A.V. had emerged from the “Chemistry Group”, founded in 1918.
 The AVR was set up as a parallel organisation in 1950.
 Compared with the R.B.A.V., the newly established AVR directed its efforts more at achieving a greater say for employees and representing their interests.
 In 1962 the company decided to drop the category designation "Betriebsangestellte" (production employees) and from then on only used the term “Angestellte" (employees).
 The R.B.A.V. was subsequently merged into the AVR.